winchotun/DevCon-iOS/README.md

 DevCon 2013 is a developer conference held each year opened to all IT professionals who are involved in any kind of software and software related solution development.

-This is the iOS Application to show the Schedules and the Speaker list.
+This is the iOS Application to show Schedule and the Speaker list.
 This is a work in a progress.
 Please see the issues section to report any bugs or feature requests and to see the list of known issues.

 ![DevCon](https://www.monosnap.com/image/MAtB4hWOHHmQ1fd1MfnUxztNv.png)